 Q – Will you apply for a working visa for me?

-A – No, you would need to you the status of indefinite leave to remain and work in the UK to apply
+A – No, you would need to have status of indefinite leave to remain and work in the UK to apply.

 Q – I have a criminal conviction or caution, can I still work for the police?